Haan: History

 Haan's origins date back to around 2200 BC.
-Dated BC.
 At that time, a hail-shaped settlement was founded in today's city center, which is equipped with a rampart, palisade fence and hedging strips.
 Accordingly, the name "Haan" should be derived from Hagen, with a reorganization analogous to grove.

 From 718 AD Haan was close to the Saxon-Franconian border running between Sonnborn and Elberfeld (both today in Wuppertal).
 Since today's Kaiserstrasse was a route for the Franconian troops to the east, a marketing system (sutlers) was created in Haan to supply the soldiers.

 Even before the early High Middle Ages, Haan belonged to the Archdiocese of Cologne together with Hilden and, even after the formation of the county and later the Duchy of Berg, was initially one of the enclaves within this territorial area.
-Already around 850 a pre-Romanesque chapel or church was built on the old church square, which Archbishop Wichfried von Köln consecrated in 935.
+Already around 850, a pre-Romanesque chapel or church was built on the old church square, which Archbishop Wichfried von Köln consecrated in 935.
 At that time this church was subordinate to the main church in Hilden.

 In 1386 the road from Hilden via Haan to Elberfeld, today's federal road 228, was first mentioned in a document.
 The first evidence of the grinding and weaving trade, which was widespread in Haan until the 20th century, can be dated back to 1589 and 1724 respectively.

 In the second half of the 16th century the church of Haan was reformed by the Evangelicals.